isomerpages/moe-westwoodsec/_grow/Visual & Performing Arts/Visual Arts.md

 title: Visual Arts
 permalink: /cca/visual-and-performing-arts/visual-arts/
 description: ""
-third_nav_title: Visual & Performing Arts
+third_nav_title: Visual &amp; Performing Arts
 ---
 ### OBJECTIVES

-*   To reinforce stronger culture of Arts in Westwood&nbsp;
+*   To encourage and develop the reinforce stronger culture of Arts in Westwood
-*   To broaden perspectives of art through more exposure to different forms of Art Making and Appreciation
+*   To broaden perspectives of art through exposure to different forms of Art Making and Art Appreciation
 *   To build confidence in self-expression through art